 Tens of new walls, barriers and fences are currently being built, while old ones are being renovated.
 And there are many types: barriers between countries, walls around cities and fences that zigzag through neighbourhoods.

-This series will look at four examples of new and extended walls around the world.
-It will examine the lives of those who are living next to them and how their lives are impacted.
-It will also reveal the intention of the walls' designers and builders, and explore the novel and artistic ways walls are used to chronicle the past and imagine the future.
+This series looks at four examples of walls around the world.
+It examines the lives of those who are living next to them and how their lives are affected.
+It also reveals the intention of the walls' designers and builders, and explores the novel and artistic ways walls are used to chronicle the past and imagine the future.

 Taking its name from John F Kennedy's reference to the Berlin Wall in his state of the union address in 1963, this series examines four walls: the one on the American-Mexican border, the West Bank wall, the Spanish fence around Ceuta, and the walls inside the city of Belfast in Northern Ireland.

 West Bank: The Reality of the Separation Wall

 In this episode of Walls of Shame, we look at the plight of Palestinian farmers whose land has become inaccessible because of Israel's 700km security wall.